BlogH-01

 The Centers for Disease Control and Prevention (CDC) estimates that mild flu seasons kill approximately 12,000 Americans and up to 56,000 in a severe season.

-The 2017-18 season was particularly bad with 80,000 deaths due to flu and its complications, which is the worst season since 2009.
+The 2017-18 season was particularly bad, with 80,000 deaths due to flu and its complications, the worst season since 2009.
 It was the first flu season in over a decade in which all states in the U.S. reported flu cases.

 The 2018-2019 Flu Season